 Traffic can also cause negative psychological effects such as extreme stress and road rage.
 A recent incident involved a cyclist who was shot dead by a car driver.

-Both lanes along Katipunan Avenu are stuck in hellish traffic between 5 PM to around 7 PM.
+Both lanes along Katipunan Avenue are stuck in hellish traffic between 5 PM to around 7 PM.
 Pedestrians who walk over the foot bridges are also exposed

 This most likely happened because of neglect of traffic rules and the lack of traffic rules for each type of vehicle or mode of transportation.